zach-hensel/zach-hensel.github.io/team.md

 * João Silva, MSc (FCUL, 2018).
 Thesis: *Engineering low-noise gene expression systems for single-molecule experiments*

 ### Research fellows and students from post-graduate courses

+* Ruilan Xu, MSc (post-Masters research fellowship, 2023-2024).
+Ruilan studied biology at [Jinan University](https://english.jnu.edu.cn/) in China, and completed her Master's thesis in microbiology at [Stockholm University](https://www.su.se/english/) in Sweden.
+Ruilan's project focused on the response of protein-protein interactions from *Mycobacterium tuberculosis* to oxidative stress, using single-molecule tracking and implementing and developing mycobacterial gene expression systems in *M. smegmatis*.

 * Soraia Lopes, MSc (2017–2019).
 Soraia graduated in Biology (Molecular Biology and Genetics) from Faculty of Sciences, University of Lisbon and then attended a Masters program in Biotechnology and Bioengineering at School of Biosciences, University of Kent.
 In our lab, she worked on developing tools for RNA and protein imaging in *E. coli*.